SevdaST/MCQ-Game-with-C-/README.md

 # MCQ-Game-with-C-

-Saveboth of files same directory  then enjoy the game!
+Save all files same directory  then enjoy the game!